 If you are not a EU citizen it is then advisable to get travel insurance.
-Having said that, public hospitals cannot refuse treatment for emergencies (at a cost and involving subsequent paperwork), and private hospitals are also available.
-Private healthcare is often good value for money compared to the US and most north European countries and is widely available in major cities.
+Having said that, public hospitals cannot refuse treatment for emergencies (at a cost and involving subsequent paperwork); private hospitals are also available in major cities.
+Private healthcare is not particularly faster but it is often good value for money compared to the US and most north European countries.

 Emergencies and safety

 Galicia is one of the safest destinations in Europe.
-The overall crime rate is low and violent crime is very rare.
-Observe the usual caution when visiting larger towns and cities, as pickpockets may be in operation.
+Terrorist threats are unheard of, the overall crime rate is low and violent crime is very rare.
+Just observe the usual caution when visiting larger towns and cities, as pickpockets may be in operation.

 Alcohol-induced behaviour may occur during weekend nights and festivities.
 Use common sense avoiding boisterous or rowdy crowds and individuals.

-Illegal drug trafficking and drug-related activities are not uncommon in some specific places.
+Illegal drug trafficking and drug-related activities are not uncommon in some specific locations.
 However, this seldom transpires beyond those places and rarely affects the occasional tourist.

 - Emergency (free) numbers: